CapKenR/blog/dns-and-ca-integrations-for-k8s/dns-and-ca-integrations-for-k8s.md

-# DNS and CA Integrations for Kubernetes
+# DNS and Certificates made simple for Kubernetes

 One of the challenges with demonstrating what you have done in Kubernetes is directing others to your application in a secure manner.
 This typically involves you having to create a DNS entry and requesting a certificate.
 Two projects, [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) and [cert-manager](https://cert-manager.io/), respectively, are making it much easier to automate this process and hide the complexities from developers.
 Both projects are under active development (with commits in the last few hours or days) and a lot of interest (thousands of stars on GitHub).